maheshsabnis/intern_aug_blaze/nodejs/readme.md

 1. As an enhancements of assignment of Date :08-09-2021, add the DAL layer to Complete REST API from Front-End JS HTML pages making Ajax calls to REST APIs and gence store data in database

 HTML+JS+CSS (Front-End) -- Node.js+Express.js (REST API) + Node.js+Sequelize+MySql2 (Data-Access)

+# Date 15-09-2021
+1. Self-Study: Sequelize Migrations using sequelize-cli
+    - npm install -g sequelize-cli
+        - sequelize db:migration
+2. CReate a Role Table in Database as RoleId (Primary Key), RoleName (Unique Key)
+        - E.g. RoleNames are Administrator, Manager, Operator
+    - Assign the Role to the user
+    - Create an API for Creating Role
+    - CReate an API for Assigning Role to User
+        - There must be seperate table as UserInRole
+                - UserId,RoleId as a column
+                - One User can have only One Role
+    - Admin Role can perform CRUD Operations
+    - Manager Can Perform Only Create, Update and Read Operations but not delete
+    - Operator Role Can only Contain the Read Operation